 The intent of the Dark Sky ordinance is to achieve the following:

-- Improved ability to view the night sky and stars;
+- Protect and reclaim ability to view the night sky and stars;

-- Greater tranquility and maintenance of the rural ambience;
+- Greater tranquility and maintenance of the rural ambiance;

 - International Dark-Sky Association (IDA)